Unipotent Ideals and Harish-Chandra Bimodules: Definitions

 where $\mathrm{AlgInd}^G_{G_e}$ denotes induction of algebraic group representations (see \cite[Sec 3.3]{Jantzen}) and $\B$ is regarded as a $G$-representation via the adjoint action of $\fg$.
 See \cite[Requirement 11.23]{Vogan1987}.
 See also \cite[Conj 12.1]{Vogan1991} for a more precise criterion. \item $\unip(G)$ includes (as a proper subset) all special unipotent bimodules (cf. Definition \ref{def:spec_unipotent}).
 See the remarks following \cite[`Def' 12.8]{Vogan1987} as well as \cite[Chp 8]{Vogan1987}. \item For each $\widetilde{\mathbb{O}}$, the set $\mathrm{Unip}_{\widetilde{\mathbb{O}}}(G)$ is in one-to-one correspondence with irreducible representations of a finite group, which is related to the geometry of $\widetilde{\mathbb{O}}$.
 See \cite[Chp 7]{Vogan1987} as well as \cite[Chp 10]{Vogan1987}. \end{enumerate}

-\subsection{Definitions}
+\section{Definitions}

-The main contribution of this paper is a definition of $\unip(G)$.
+The main contribution of {this monograph} is a definition of $\unip(G)$.
 Our definition is case-free, and geometric in nature.
 The main technical input is the theory of quantizations of conical symplectic singularities.

 Conical symplectic singularities are a remarkable class of affine Poisson varieties with contracting $\CC^{\times}$-actions.
 Some basic examples include Kleinian singularities (i.e. varieties of the form $\CC^2/\Gamma$, for a finite subgroup $\Gamma \subset \mathrm{Sp}(2)$) and the nilpotent cones of complex reductive Lie algebras.
 If $X$ is a conical symplectic singularity, it makes sense to talk about its filtered quantizations (for a general discussion of graded Poisson varieties and their filtered quantizations, see Section \ref{subsec:quant}).
 The classification of filtered quantizations of conical symplectic singularities was completed by the first-named author in \cite{Losev4}.
 Roughly speaking, he shows that the set of filtered quantizations of $X$ is in bijection with points in a complex vector space $\fP^X$, which is recovered from the geometry of $X$.
 A consequence of this result, which is of primary importance for our purposes, is that every conical symplectic singularity has a distinguished quantization, i.e. the one corresponding to $0 \in \fP^X$.
 We call this quantization the \emph{canonical quantization} and denote it by $\cA_0^X$.
 We conjecture that $\cA_0^X$ is a simple algebra, for all $X$, and gather a great deal of evidence in Section \ref{subsec:conjecturesimplicity}.